buttonsrtoys/gen_expects/README.md

 ### Expects for widgets with keys of type `ValueKey(<enum type>)`

-The typical work flow is, if you have a class named `MyClass` with one or more keys in it, create an `enum` value for each key and then use that value when declaring your key.
+GenExpects supports `ValueKey` for enum types.
+Typically, if you have a class named `MyClass`, create an `enum` for storing keys.
 GenExpects looks for keys in enum format and exports them to expects.
-So,

-    enum MyClassKeys {
-        topContainer,
-    }
+(Note that GenExpects generates `expect` statements only for public keys .
+Private enums (e.g., `_MyClassKeys`) are not supported.

+To created enum keys:

     class MyClass extends StatelessWidget {
         :